streetfurkout/FinancialTracker/README.md

 # Project Title
+FinancialTracker

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+I created this application to can help people about their transactions.
+If they would use this app, they can follow their payments and deposits easily.
+They can display their monthly, yearly or date based transactions too.
 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to follow my all transactions (should include monthly, yearly or whenever I want) so that the application can process it easily.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+No additional set up needed.

 ### Prerequisites